VinceECN/OSCILATE/README.md

 Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters and to plot them.

+# Citation
+Please cite this package when using it – see the CITATION file for details.

 # Disclaimer
 This code is provided as-is and has been tested on a limited number of nonlinear systems.
 Other test cases might trigger bugs or unexpected behavior that I am not yet aware of.